-The principal dentist had overall responsibility for the management and clinical leadership of the practice and was responsible for the day to day running of the service.
+The practice had governance arrangements in place.
+The principal dentist had overall responsibility for the management and clinical leadership of the practice.
+They were also responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.